-- 24.1.
-Where a student has achieved a result of 30-39% (undergraduate, other than the LLB), 35-39% (LLB), 40-49% (postgraduate, other than the LLM QLD), or 45-49% (LLM QLD) the Sub-board of Examiners may, at its discretion, offer a "compensated credit".
-"Compensated credit" cannot be awarded for a core module.
-Where a student has not exhausted the prescribed number of attempts at that module the student can reject the offer of compensated credit and seek to pass the module at the next available opportunity; any offer of compensated credit will lapse once a further assessment is attempted, although Sub-Boards of Examiners may repeat the offer if the student does not subsequently pass the module, at their discretion. - 24.2.
+- although Sub-Boards of Examiners may repeat the offer if the student does not subsequently pass the module, at their discretion. - 24.2.
 A student may elect to include a number of Compensated Credits as part of an intermediate award where the award comprises at least 120 credits and still be entitled to the award, as long as the number of Compensated Credits does not exceed the maximum number of credits as specified in regulation 24.4 (see also regulations 39.0 48.0). - 24.3.
 The maximum number of compensated credits that may be included towards an award is as follows:

-30 credits

-Certific 30 Credits

-Foundation Degree 30 credits

-Dip HE 30 credits

-BA, BBA & BSc 60 credits

-LLB 30 credits

-MSci 60 credits

-Grad Dip 19 30 credits
+Cert HE 30 credits 30 credits Foundation Degree Dip HE 30 credits BA, BBA & BSc 60 credits 30 credits LLB MSci 60 credits Grad Dip 30 credits 30 credits PG Dip 30 credits LLM, MFA, MRes, MSc & MA